objcio/articles/2014-07-08-sandbox-scripting.md

 Pretty cool, but how the heck do you know what the IDs of the various panes are?
 How would you open the Accessibility view of the Security & Privacy pane instead of the Network pane?

-As you can see in Brent's article, every application that support AppleScript has a scripting dictionary.
+As you can see in Brent's article, every application that supports AppleScript has a scripting dictionary.
 That dictionary describes the objects and properties of the app's data model.
 So just learn to poke around in that data model to find what you want!

 Begin by opening the Script Editor application in your Applications > Utilities folder.
 Then, from the File menu, select "Open Dictionary…."
-At that point, every application that supports AppleScript will be listed -— more than you probably imagined!
+At that point, every application that supports AppleScript will be listed -- more than you probably imagined!
 Select the System Preferences app from the list and click "Choose."

 At this point, you'll see a Standard Suite and System Preferences listed in a tree browser.
 The standard suite lists commands like "open," classes like "window," and other things that are common to most scripting dictionaries.
 The interesting stuff is in the other scripting suite: System Preferences.
 When you select it, you'll see a command named "reveal" and three classes (object types) named "application," "pane," and "anchor."